 Part 135 is a Federal Aviation Administration (FAA) certification that allows business aircraft operations to conduct operations in exchange for compensation or hire.
-This provision only covers on-demand services.
+This provision covers on-demand and commuter air services for smaller airplanes and rotorcraft.
 Operators under part 135 often provide critical passenger and air cargo services to remote areas, often the only lifeline some of these distant places with limited populations have to food and other goods.

 There are several FAA-related requirements under part 135 that pilots must comply with first, such as flight operations, maintenance, and training to ensure the safety of the aircraft, passengers, and crew members.